kasheshjaiin/belly-button-challenge/README.md

 4. **Update Charts:** All charts will be updated dynamically based on the selected test subject ID.

+## Deployment

+The Belly Button Biodiversity Dashboard is deployed using GitHub Pages.
+You can access it [here](https://kasheshjaiin.github.io/belly-button-challenge/).

 ## Technologies Used

 - D3.js: Used for data visualization and DOM manipulation.